cmp-202/ssh2shell/README.md

 Code:
 -----
 The Class is written in coffee script and can be found here: `./src/ssh2shell.coffee`.
-It is much easier reading the coffee script code than the `./lib/ssh2shell.js` file is just the coffee script output.
+It is much easier reading the coffee script code than the `./lib/ssh2shell.js` file which is just the coffee script output.

 Installation:
 ------------